Bloody Tourists

 Bloody Tourists is the sixth studio album by the English rock band 10cc, released worldwide by Mercury Records and in North America by Polydor Records in September 1978.
 Recorded at Strawberry Studios South in Dorking, the album was produced by Eric Stewart and Graham Gouldman.

 Overview

 The album is the first 10cc studio album to feature the band as a six piece.
 The new lineup was already assembled for the tour in support of the band's previous album, Deceptive Bends, but changing Tony O'Malley for Duncan Mackay on the keyboards.
-The band was also solidified with songwriting and lead vocals contributions from other members than the core duo of Stewart and Gouldman, however it was also the first 10cc album to feature songs written separately by Stewart and Gouldman.
+The band was solidified with songwriting and lead vocals contributions from other members than the core duo of Stewart and Gouldman.
+It was also the first 10cc album to feature songs written separately by Stewart and Gouldman.

 Cover art

 The cover art was again created by Hipgnosis with graphics by George Hardie and shows a map being blown into someone's face.
 The map is showing the French island Martinique, located in the Lesser Antilles of the West Indies in the eastern Caribbean Sea.
 The cover photograph was taken by Aubrey Powell of Hipgnosis.
 The cover idea had been first presented to Genesis, who rejected it.
 The cover was also the first to feature the longtime 10cc logo with a star inside the zero.